numba/numba/docs/source/developer/generators.rst

    yield point #1: live variables = ['x', 'y'], weak live variables = ['$0.3']
    yield point #2: live variables = [], weak live variables = ['$0.7']

-Numba has computed the union of all state variables.
+Numba has computed the union of all live variables (denoted as "state variables").
 This will help define the layout of the :ref:`generator structure <generator-structure>`.
 Also, for each yield point, we have computed two sets of variables:

 * the *live variables* are the variables which are used by code following the resumption point (i.e. after the ``yield`` statement)